 -

-Soak the beans overnight in 4 cups of water, or pre-cook them using the quick soak method.
+Soak the beans overnight in the fridge in 4 cups of water, or pre-cook them using the quick soak method.

 -